Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: General solutions for the linearized equations

 \cout{ In the above, we have obtained the analytic solutions for Eq.~(\ref{eq:sonic-modes}) in the forms of Eq.~(\ref{eq:sonic-solutions}) with the coefficients shown in Eqs.~(\ref{eq:sonic-velocities}) and (\ref{eq:ws}), These solutions have been missing in the literature for a long time.
 We emphasize that the simple algorithm leading to these analytic solutions can be applied to general equations based on derivative expansions even with higher-order terms in $\omega $ and/or $ k$. }

-Now, making the use of the lesson from the Alfven waves discussed in Sec.~\ref{sec:Alfven}, we point out that the magneto-sonic modes also suffer from the breakdown of the small $k$ expansion near $\theta=\pi/2$.
+Now, making the use of the lesson from the Alfv\'{e}n waves discussed in Eq.~\ref{sec:Alfven}, we point out that the magnetosonic modes also suffer from the breakdown of the small $k$ expansion near $\theta=\pi/2$.
 This is again caused by another small quantity, $\cos \theta$, that induces divergence in the higher-order terms in the small $k$ expansion.
 When the cosine factor becomes small near $\theta=\pi/2$, one should use the small cosine expansion to get a correct result.
 To see this issue, we first take the limit $\theta \to \pi/2 $ in the velocities (\ref{eq:sonic-velocities}).
 In this limit, one finds that

-The slow magneto-sonic waves do not propagate in the perpendicular direction and become purely diffusive modes.
+The slow magnetosonic waves do not propagate in the perpendicular direction and become purely diffusive modes.
 This implies the potential occurrence of the issue because, if there were a linear term, the counter-propagating modes should have a degenerate damping rate because of the parity invariance.
 The damping rates $w_{1,2} $ in the same limit read

 Just below, we confirm that the above degenerate $w_2 (\theta =\frac{\pi}{2} ) $ is {\it not} a correct result.
 To get the correct result, we take the limit $\theta \to \pi/2$ in Eq.~(\ref{eq:matrix-sonic}).
-Then, the matrix equation reads
+Then, the matrix equation reads \begin{widetext}

-where we used $\delta B_x = - k_\para \delta B_z/k_\perp =0$ from the Gauss law (\ref{eq:Gauss}).
-Similarly to the case of the Alfven modes (\ref{eq:Alfven-diagonal}), one readily finds decoupling of a flow perturbation $\delta u_z$ of which the dispersion relation is solely governed by the shear viscosity $\eta_\para$.
+\end{widetext} where we used $\delta B_x = - k_\para \delta B_z/k_\perp =0$ from the Gauss law (\ref{eq:Gauss}).
+Similar to the case of the Alfv\'{e}n modes (\ref{eq:Alfven-diagonal}), one readily finds decoupling of a flow perturbation $\delta u_z$ of which the dispersion relation is solely governed by the shear viscosity $\eta_\para$.
 Diagonalizing the remaining three modes and retaining the terms in the $k^2$ order, the dispersion relations at $\theta=\pi/2$ are found to be